Justink-08/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to print the previous wd
+a script that changes to previous working dir